DeepLearnI/demo-project/TUTORIAL.md

 will be able to synthesize new text that sounds (ostensibly) like Shakespeare.

-We're going to optimize the model performance using an architecture and parameter search.
+We're going to optimize the model performance using an architecture and hyperparameter search.